nicolaspanel/node-svm/README.md

 #FAQ
 ###Segmentation fault
-Q : Node return 'segmentation fault'error during .
+Q : Node returns 'segmentation fault' error during training.
 What's going on?

-A : Your dataset is empty or its format is incorrect
+A : Your dataset is empty or its format is incorrect.

 ###Difference between nu-SVC and C-SVC
 Q : What is the difference between nu-SVC and C-SVC?